 You start living in an enchanted fantasia this instant, young man!

-Or else I'ma pour Cheerios on my head!
+Or else I'm-a pour Cheerios on my head!

 Tripping Daisy, "Field Day Jitters", Jesus Hits Like the Atom Bomb